dereneaton/pyrad/README.rst

 ::
     sudo python setup.py install
-:
+    pyrad -h

-    or
+Or

 ::

     cd pyrad
     sudo pip install .
     pyrad -h

-or alternatively, without having to install you can simply call pyRAD.py from its location using python:
+Or alternatively, without having to install you can simply call pyRAD.py from its location using python:

 ::